The Macmillan Prize 2021

 c)The Competition and these Terms and Conditions will be governed by English law and entrants submit to the non-exclusive jurisdiction of the English courts.

-If you have any questions about the Competition or how to enter, please write to us at:
+If you have any questions about the Competition or how to enter, email us at: